Siloam Hospitals: History

 Siloam is now one of the largest hospital chain in Indonesia.
 As of July 2024, the chain operates 41 Siloam hospitals across 23 provinces of Indonesia and 30 Siloam clinics (6 in Papua).
 Siloam is the first hospital in Indonesia to receive an accreditation by the Joint Commission International (JCI) from the United States.
-Building on its reputation for excellence, Siloam has achieved several significant medical milestones.
-Siloam ASRI successfully performed its 100th kidney transplant, demonstrating its expertise in advanced medical procedures.
+Siloam has achieved several significant medical milestones.
+Siloam ASRI successfully performed its 100th kidney transplant.
 The Siloam Hospital Group also received the World Stroke Organization (WSO) award for excellence in stroke care.
-In the fourth quarter of 2024, Siloam was recognized with several prestigious awards: